sgmurphy/wordpress-plugins/tidio-live-chat/readme.txt

 == Description ==

-**Tidio is an all-in-one customer experience solution with live chat, AI chatbots, and multichannel communication.**
+**Tidio is an all-in-one customer experience solution with live chat, chatbots, Lyro AI chatbot, and multichannel communication.**

 It is a customer experience platform that enables online stores to provide excellent customer service and turn passive visitors into active buyers.
-Its pre-built chatbots for sales and support are readily available to boost sales and promptly address customers' frequently asked questions.
+Tidio's pre-built chatbots for sales and support automatically boost sales and promptly address customers' frequently asked questions.

-Managing all your customer messages in one place makes Tidio a simple, yet strong helpdesk solution.
-Additionally, Tidio's specialized features for WordPress ensure even greater efficiency for your team!
+Managing all your customer messages in one place makes Tidio a simple but strong helpdesk solution.
+On top of that, Tidio's specialized features for WordPress ensure even greater efficiency for your team!

 [youtube https://www.youtube.com/watch?v=1FYOU5vd8ZU&ab_channel=Tidio]

 ## WHY CHOOSE TIDIO?

+- Automatically answer up to 70% of customer questions with Lyro AI chatbot for faster support
 - Talk to your visitors on the live chat – quickly solve issues and sell proactively
 - Use pre-made chatbot strategies to solve problems and increase sales
-- Automatically answer up to 70% of customer questions with Lyro AI for faster support
 - Preview carts, check order history, and recommend products directly in the chat
 - Add Tidio to your WordPress website in 30 seconds – just click “Download”
-- Manage and resolve customers' requests with a simple ticketing system
+- Manage and resolve customers' requests with a powerful email ticketing system
-- Use WooCommerce product cards that provide the best shopping experience
+- Easily embed WooCommerce product cards in responses to provide a seamless shopping experience
 - Route every conversation to the right agent with the Departments feature
-- Seamless integrations with Klaviyo, Mailchimp, Omnisend, MailerLite, ActiveCampaign, SendInBlue and more
+- Seamless integrations with Klaviyo, Mailchimp, Omnisend, MailerLite, ActiveCampaign, SendInBlue and more.

 ## WHAT DO YOU GET WHEN YOU INSTALL TIDIO?

-## 1. Free Live Chat plugin that will convert your website traffic into loyal customers
+## 1. FREE LIVE CHAT PLUGIN THAT WILL CONVERT YOUR WEBSITE TRAFFIC INTO LOYAL CUSTOMERS

 - Find out who is visiting your website, see what they are currently viewing, and **easily engage them to increase the chances of conversion**
 - Use Tidio live chat  on your browser, desktop, or mobile
 - **Customize** the live chat widget, so it fits your website look
 - The widget is 100% mobile-friendly, so your customers can write to you on a mobile, tablet or desktop: **it will always work seamlessly on any device**
 - Manage all your **live chat, e-mail and Messenger** messages from **one panel**
-- Stay in touch with your visitors on mobile and tablet thanks to Tidio’s **free iOS and Android apps**
+- Stay in touch with your visitors on mobile and tablet thanks to Tidio’s **free iOS and Android apps.**

-## 2. AI Chatbots will generate leads much more effectively by engaging your visitors exactly when they need it

-- Use AI chatbots that **engage your potential customers** exactly when they are most likely to share their contact info
-- Present your services **much more effectively** with automated conversations
-- **Collect emails** proactively
-- Provide **the best content and information tailored** to your visitors' profiles and interests
-- Provide answers to the most common questions **instantly, at any time, 24/7**
-- Add **tags** and other properties to your visitors and **send valuable information to your CRM**
-- Choose from over a dozen **chatbot templates** that will recover abandoned shopping carts, give discounts to returning customers, and automatically collect and qualify leads
-OR
-- Use our unique, **drag-and-drop visual editor** to create chatbots from scratch.
-No coding is required.

-## 3. Solve up to 70% of customer problems with Lyro AI
+## 2. SOLVE UP TO 70% OF CUSTOMER PROBLEMS WITH LYRO AI CHATBOT

 - Use Lyro - a conversational AI - to **offer personalized assistance**
 - Lyro learns from your FAQs in seconds and **formulates complex answers to solve your customers’ problems**